-If the form includes a Recipients section, you can search for users, groups, dynamic teams, devices, and services that you have permission to message and add them to the list of recipients who should receive notifications.
+If the form includes a Recipients section, you can search for users, groups, devices, and services that you have permission to message and add them to the list of recipients who should receive notifications.

 If there are default recipients, they are displayed in the Recipients section each time you open the form.
-You can easily add additional recipients before you send the message.
+You can easily remove or add additional recipients before you send the message.

 When a user is notified as a targeted recipient, member of a group, or as a member of a group that owns a service, xMatters considers all of their preferred scheduling and device settings when determining how to notify them.
 If a device is targeted directly, either as a recipient or as a member of a group, the user's settings are ignored and xMatters immediately sends the notification to the device.

 To add recipients:

-- To quickly add individual recipients, type the name of a user, group, dynamic team, or service into the search bar, and select them from the drop-down list of available options.
+- To quickly add individual recipients, type the name of a user, group, or service into the search bar, and select them from the drop-down list of available options.

 - To add multiple recipients at a time, click Advanced to open the Recipients screen.

-- Under Available, select a recipient type from the drop-down menu and begin typing the name of the recipient in the search bar (or type two spaces to see a list of all recipients you have permission to add).
+- Under Available, select a recipient type from the drop-down menu and begin typing the name of the recipient in the search bar.

-- The default option is All, but you can change the recipient type to Users (which includes Devices), Groups, Dynamic Teams, or Services.
+- The default option is All, but you can change the recipient type to Users (which includes Devices), Groups, or Services.

 - When you add a group as a recipient, members of the group are notified based on the group's escalation schedule and delays.
 This also applies to Services, where the group that owns the service is notified.

 - Add recipients by selecting the check box beside their name.
 The recipient is added to the Selected window.
-You can remove recipients from the list either by deselecting the check box by their name in in the Available list, by clicking their x icon in the Selected list, or you can click Remove all to remove all selected recipients.
+You can remove recipients from the list either by deselecting the check box by their name in the Available list, by clicking their x icon in the Selected list, or you can click Remove all to remove all selected recipients.